Corona virus (COVID-19) update and information for IBD patients

 An international registry of IBD patients infected with the COVID-19 Corona virus has been established under the name SECURE-IBD (https://covidibd.org/).
-As of 22nd December 2020 there were 4038 IBD patients around the world reported to the registry after being infected with Corona virus.
-Of these, 2859 patients were immune-suppressed, and 1179 were not.
+This registry now comprises data on thousands of IBD patients that were infected with IBD, while being immune-suppressed or not.
 Patients taking corticosteroids, azathioprine, 6-Mercaptopurine, methotrexate, tofacitinib, or biologic drugs are considered to be immune-suppressed.

 Overall, the data to date does not show that IBD patients have higher risk to contract Corona virus or to develop a severe disease because of their medications, and patients should recognize the risks of stopping IBD medications and experiencing disease flare and complications.
 Therefore, expert gastroenterology societies including the American Gastroenterology Association and European Crohn’s & Colitis Organization (ECCO) recommend to continue medications for Crohn’s disease and ulcerative colitis.

 However, patients receiving two types of immune-suppressive drugs, such as a biologic and an immunomodulator, and those on corticosteroids, should discuss with their doctor if one of these drugs can be safely discontinued.

 Should I stop the medication if I was exposed to a sick person or if I am sick myself?